NeaguAndrei23/WebTech-2024/README.md

 # WebTech-2025
-Repository for Web Technologies Course and Seminar
+Repository for Web Technologies Courses and Seminars